Emei Sect

 The Emei Sect or Emei School is a fictional martial arts sect mentioned in several works of wuxia fiction.
-It is commonly featured as one of the leading orthodox sects in the jianghu (martial artists' community).
+It is commonly named as one of the leading "orthodox" sects in the wulin (martial artists' community).
 It is named after the place where it is based, Mount Emei.

 History

-In Jin Yong's The Heaven Sword and Dragon Saber, the Emei Sect was founded during the early Yuan dynasty by Guo Xiang around the same time as when the Wudang Sect was established.
-Guo Xiang is the sole surviving member of the Guo family from The Return of the Condor Heroes.
-She escapes during the Battle of Xiangyang with the Heaven Reliant Sword, becomes a powerful martial artist, and roams the jianghu as a youxia.
+In Jin Yong's The Heaven Sword and Dragon Saber, the Emei Sect was founded in the 13th century during the early Yuan dynasty by Guo Xiang around the same time as when the Wudang Sect was established.
+Guo Xiang is the sole surviving member of the Guo family in The Return of the Condor Heroes.
+She escapes during the Battle of Xiangyang with the Heaven Reliant Sword, becomes a powerful swordswoman, and roams the wulin as a knight-errant.
 At the age of 40, she becomes a Buddhist nun and establishes the Emei Sect on Mount Emei.
-Her apprentice, Abbess Fengling, succeeds her as the leader of the Emei Sect.
-Fengling is later, in turn, succeeded by Abbess Miejue.
+Her apprentice, Fengling, succeeds her as the leader of the Emei Sect.
+Fengling is later, in turn, succeeded by Miejue.

 In Jin Yong's works, the sect's members are predominantly women and its leaders are Buddhist or Taoist nuns.
-In wuxia stories by other writers, the Emei Sect has members of both sexes, who play equally important roles in the sect.
+In wuxia stories by other writers, the Emei Sect has members of both sexes, who play equally important roles.

-In Sword Stained with Royal Blood, set in the late Ming dynasty, the Emei Sect is briefly mentioned as one of the four great sword sects and has male members in its ranks.
-In Gu Long's The Kingdom of the Golden Bird of the Lu Xiaofeng Series, the Emei Sect is led by Dugu Yihe, who is slain by Ximen Chuixue.
+In Sword Stained with Royal Blood, set in the 17th century towards the end of the Ming dynasty, the Emei Sect is briefly mentioned as one of the top four martial arts sects in the wulin specialising in swordsmanship, and it has male members.
+In Gu Long's Lu Xiaofeng Series, the Emei Sect is led by Dugu Yihe, who is slain by Ximen Chuixue.